Hot Springs landslide at condominiums causes tenants to evacuate

 The slide happened Saturday, April 24, in the morning.

-Tom Thornton says he and his wife thought they heard creaking before the collapse.
+Tom Thornton said he and his wife thought they heard creaking before the collapse.
 They were staying in a condo 40 feet above a parking garage where a balcony broke apart.

 "About 7 or 7:30, like how an old house would creak, and we're hearing it and my wife kept saying she thought it was the structure and I was like, 'nah, it's just the wind,'" said Thornton.